bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/The-ExpressJS-Way-To-Write.md

 ### Try It Out:

-Using only Node.js, let’s write a simple web server that returns a message.
+Using only Node.js, let's write a simple web server that returns a message.
 Create a folder for the server and add an `index.js` file inside.

 Next, add the following code to the `index.js` file: